PaloAltoNetworks/iron-skillet/docs/creating_loadable_configs.rst

-PANORAMA_TYPE            standard                 Used in order to set mgmt interface for standard or cloud PANORAMA_IP              192.168.55.7             Panorama IP if to be added to my_config PANORAMA_MASK            255.255.255.0            Panorama netmask if to be added to my_config
+PANORAMA_TYPE            standard                 Used in order to set mgmt interface for standard or cloud PANORAMA_IP              192.168.55.7             Panorama IP if to be added to my_config PANORAMA_MASK            255.255.255.0            Panorama netmask if to be added to my_config PANORAMA_DG              192.168.55.2             Panorama default gateway if to be added to my_config
 ======================   =======================  ==========================================================